 The internal institutions of the College and weekly operational meetings have allowed the College, over the past eleven years, to avoid disharmony and major conflicts.
-Only one complaint was received about a negative result attributed in a State final examination; these complaints were then reviewed by a special ad-hoc committee.
+During this entire time only four complaints were received about a negative result attributed in a State final examination; these complaints were then reviewed by a special ad-hoc committee.
 Students are afforded the possibility of launching an appeal in case of dissatisfaction with procedural aspects of the State examination process.